© 2025 Hawaiʻi Public Radio

 Brian Madamba is a content creator from Hawaiʻi who posts TikTok videos, often comedic, under the account @BrevenchyM.
 The Conversation spoke to Madamba about his thoughts on the bill and the challenges of the content creator business.

-Maddie Bender is a producer on The Conversation.
+Maddie Bender is the executive producer of The Conversation.
 She also provided production assistance on HPR's "This Is Our Hawaiʻi" podcast.
 Contact her at mbender@hawaiipublicradio.org.

 Related Stories